 What is the Circle of Fifths?

 Think of the Circle of Fifths as a clock face for musical keys.
-It’s a visual representation of how all 12 musical keys relate to one another.
+It is a visual map of how all 12 keys relate to one another.

-- The "Fifths" Part: If you start at the top with C Major (which has no sharps or flats) and move one step clockwise, you land on G Major.
-The distance between the note C and the note G is an interval called a perfect fifth.
-This pattern continues all the way around the circle.
+- The “fifths” part: start at the top with C (no sharps or flats).
+Move one step clockwise and you land on G. The distance from C to G is a perfect fifth.
+Keep moving and the pattern continues all the way around.

-- Adding Flats (Counter-Clockwise): If you move counter-clockwise from C, you move down by a fifth to F. Each step in this direction adds one flat (♭) to the key signature.
+- Adding flats (counter-clockwise): move counter-clockwise from C to F. Each step in that direction adds one flat (♭) to the key signature.

-- The Relative Minors: The inner circle shows the relative minor for each major key.
-This is the minor key that shares the exact same key signature.
-For example, A minor is the relative minor of C Major.
+- The relative minors: the inner ring shows the relative minor for each major key, meaning the minor key with the exact same key signature.
+Example: A minor is the relative minor of C major.

 How It Helps You Make Music

-- Change Keys (Modulate) Smoothly: If you want to change keys in the middle of a song, moving to an adjacent key on the circle will create the smoothest and most natural-sounding transition for the listener.
+- Change keys smoothly: if you want to modulate mid-song, shifting to a neighboring key on the circle is often the most natural transition for the listener.

 Select a key